tnichols217/notes/APBiology/4/Documents/Case Study/Case Study 2_The Immortal Life of Henrietta Lacks.md

 13. Do companies or universities have the right to patent discoveries made using a patient’s tissues or genes without consulting the patient?
 14. What other legal and ethical questions does this make you think about?
 15. What are your thoughts on this topic from a biblical worldview?
 (You can think about this either from the family’s point of view or the researchers’).

-Class Debate: Must taken notes on the podcast and completed the questions above in order to participate in the debate.